Bernard Purdie

 In his book "All You Need Is Ears" George Martine writes, "When The Beatles arrived in 1963, I was still forced to record all their early songs using twin-track ... with the rhythm on one track and the vocal on the other".

 In other words, the drums were combined with the guitars and bass onto one of two available tracks, rendering the drums inseparable from the other instruments.
-While it would have been possible to add more drums later, the original drum performances could not be be altered in any way.
-If Purdie does appear on any early Beatle recordings, then two drums kits (or parts thereof) would be clearly audible ... and nowhere is this apparent.
+While it would have been possible to add more drums later, the original drum performances could not be be removed or changed in any way.
+If Purdie does appear on any early Beatle recordings, then two drums would be audible ... and nowhere is this apparent.

 So far I haven't seen much evidence to support Purdie's claim.
 But let's give him one more chance.